gchq/Palisade-services/resource-service/README.md

 |                 | resource         | exception         |
 |                 |                  | serverMetadata    |

-(fields marked with * are acquired from headers metadata)
+(fields marked with `*` are acquired from headers metadata)

-The service accepts a `ResourceRequest` from the User service, finds all the resources associated with the resourceId as a stream, the stream is then consumed and for each resource a `ResourceResponse` is created and then sent to the Policy service for further processing.
+The service accepts a `ResourceRequest` from the User service and finds all the resources associated with the resourceId as a stream.
+The stream is then consumed and for each resource a `ResourceResponse` is created and then sent to the Policy service for further processing.

-## Kafka Interface

 The application receives 3 messages for each token, a `START` message, a message containing a `ResourceRequest` and an `END` message.
 The `START` gets consumed by the service, it is then acknowledged as the start of the resources and is then written to the `resource` Kafka topic.
 The `ResourceRequest` message then gets consumed by the service and for each resource a `ResourceResponse` object is created.
 This then gets written to the `resource` Kafka topic.
 Once all the`ResourceResponse`s have been written to the topic, the `END` message gets written to the `resource` topic to mark the end of the resources for this request.
-If any errors are thrown within the service, the original request, along with the thrown exception are captured in an
-`AuditErrorMessage` and written to the Kafka `error` topic.
+If any errors are thrown within the service, the original request, along with the thrown exception are captured in an `AuditErrorMessage` and written to the Kafka `error` topic.

 ## REST Interface